nkxy007/AI_MATH/README.md

 # AI_MATH
-Msthematical operations in AI and ML
+Mathematical operations in AI and ML